-We focus on the well-known class of delete-relaxation heuristics for propositional STRIPS planning (Bonet and Geffner 2001; Helmert and Domshlak 2009), of which $h^{max}$ , $h^{add}$ , and LM-cut are popular examples.
+Geffner 2001; Helmert and Domshlak 2009), of which h^{max} , h^{add} , and LM-cut are popular examples.
 These heuristics can be seen as the least-cost path in the hypergraph representing the delete-relaxed problem for a suitable aggregation function.
 The vertices of this hypergraph represent the problem's propositions and the hyperedges represent actions connecting their preconditions to their positive effects.
-We can therefore frame the problem of learning domain-independent heuristics as that of learning a mapping from the hypergraph representation of the delete-relaxed problem (and optionally other features) to a cost estimate.
+We can therefore frame the problem of learning domain-independent heuristics as that of learning a mapping from the hypergraph representation of the delete-relaxed problem (and basic problem features) to a cost estimate.
 To develop and evaluate this hypergraph learning framework, we make three contributions:

-- Hypergraph Networks (HGNs), our novel framework which generalises Graph Networks (Battaglia et al. 2018) to hypergraphs.
+- 1. Hypergraph Networks (HGNs), our novel framework which generalises Graph Networks (Battaglia et al. 2018) to hypergraphs.
 The HGN framework may be used to design new hypergraph deep learning models, and inherently supports combinatorial generalisation to hypergraphs with different numbers of vertices and hyperedges. - 2.
-STRIPS-HGNs, an instance of a HGN which is designed to learn heuristics by approximating shortest paths over the hypergraph induced by the delete relaxation of a STRIPS problem.
+STRIPS-HGNs, an instance of a HGN which is designed to learn heuristics by approximating least-cost paths over the hypergraph induced by the delete relaxation of a STRIPS problem.
 STRIPS-HGNs use a powerful recurrent encode-process-decode architecture which allows them to incrementally propagate messages within the hypergraph in latent space. - 3.
 A detailed empirical evaluation, which rigorously defines the Hypergraph Network configurations and training procedure we use in our experiments.
-We train and evaluate our STRIPS-HGNs on a variety of domains and show that they are able learn domain-dependent and domain-independent heuristics which potentially outperform $h^{max}$ , $h^{add}$ , and LM-cut.
+We train and evaluate our STRIPS-HGNs on a variety of domains and show that they are able learn domain-specific, multi-domain and domain-independent heuristics which potentially outperform h^{max} , h^{add} , and LM-cut.

-As far as we are aware, this is the first work to learn domainindependent heuristics completely from scratch.
+As far as we are aware, this is the first work to learn domain-independent heuristics completely from scratch.
+Our implementation of STRIPS-HGN along with the training/test problems we used are available online1.